oracle/cloudtestdrive/AppDev/ATP-OKE/env-setup-trial.md

 This page will guide you through the following activities :

-- Part A : Set up your Cloud Infrastructure
 - Step 1: Create a compartment called CTDOKE which we will use in this lab
 - Step 2: Add a certificate and a token to your user
-- Part B : Set up Visual Builder Studio Service
-  - Step 3 : Create an Instance
+- Step 3 : Create an Instance of Visual Builder Studio Service
 - Step 4 : Configure the new Visual Builder Studio instance
+- Step 5 : Create a new Autonomous Database instance

-**ATTENTION** : if you are running this lab in a **Instructor-provided environment**, your Visual Builder Studio instance has already been created, **you can skip the steps on this page**.
+**ATTENTION** : if you are running this lab in a **Instructor-provided environment**, most of this setup has already been done, **you can skip the steps on this page**.
 A link to the instance will be provided by your instructor.

-## Part A : Set up your Cloud Infrastructure
+## Step 1: Create a compartment called CTDOKE

 ### Log in to your cloud account